sct-pipeline/ukbiobank-spinalcord-csa/README.md

 ![alt text](https://user-images.githubusercontent.com/2482071/100895704-dabf4a00-348b-11eb-8b1c-67d5024bfeda.png)

 #### Upload the manually-corrected files
-A QC report of the manually correct files is created in a zip file.
+A QC report of the manually corrected files is created in a zip file.
 To update the dataset, add manually-corrected files `derivatives/labels/`, see our [internal procedure](https://github.com/neuropoly/data-management/blob/master/internal-server.md#upload) and include the qc zip file in the body of the PR. **TODO see if it is possible to inlcude the qc zipe file**

 #### Re-run the analysis
 After all the necessary segmentation and labels are corrected, re-run the analysis (`sct_run_batch`command in **Processing** section).
 If manually-corrected files exists, they will be used intead of proceeding to automatic segmentation and labeling.
 Make sure to put the output results in another folder (flag `-path-output`) if you don't want the previous relsults to be overwritten.

 - - -